Mwangi-Gichuki/Autolib_paris/README.md

 MTN System Ugrade Analysis

-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).
+The objective of the analysis is to determine the best time to schedule the update with least disruption to the majority of users.This project is part of the data science week 3 Independent project.

 #### -- Project Status: [Active]